gilperopiola/go-mocks-architecture-poc/README.md

 For each test case we use a different key for the `mockGetUserOptions` map, like `["default"]` or `["none"]`.

-Upcoming tests can reuse the existing scenarios, modify them (trying not to break other tests 😅) or add new ones to the map.
+Upcoming tests can reuse the existing options, modify them (trying not to break other tests 😅) or add new ones to the map.
 ----
 ### Now what? 🐿️